-To conserve energy, it flies slowly.
+To conserve energy, the kookaburra flies slowly.
 It also lowers its metabolism and body temperature by up to 9.1°C during the night.
 Its feathers are thicker, with about 25% better insulation than birds of its size to conserve body heat.

-Kookaburras don't usually drink water as they get enough water from their food.
+Kookaburras don't usually need to drink water as they get their requirements from their food.
 They do, however, love to bathe.
-This is probably a characteristic of their primordial past as kingfishers.
+This is probably a characteristic from their primordial past as kingfishers.

 25 Kookaburra Facts

 - The kookaburra is the world’s largest kingfisher.